solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ?>
 ```

-A console output with the message `Table created` should be displayed.
+Console output with the message `Table created` should be displayed.

-The second code snippet uses the same logic to start an SSL-secured
+The second code snippet uses the same logic to start and close an
-connection and to close the connection.
-This time, it leverages a
+SSL-secured connection.
+This time, it leverages a prepared insert
-prepared insert statement with bound parameters.
+statement with bound parameters.

 ``` php
 <?php